 “you spent too much money on eras tour tickets” WRONG! i spent money on what makes me happy and this apparently goes hand in hand with all things taylor swift.— Sel (IS GOING TO THE ERAS TOUR) (@butwhatcanitay) July 27, 2023

 From a fan’s perspective, it’s easy to feel a little exploited.
-"Of course, it’s changed!
-People have realized how much money they can make off us," laughs Sarah, a 25-year-old Swiftie from Alberta, Canada, over a Zoom call.
+"Of course it’s changed!
+People have realised how much money they can make off us," laughs Sarah, a 25-year-old Swiftie from Alberta, Canada, over a grainy Zoom call.
 "Did you see that the Eras tour apparently brought Las Vegas tourism back up to pre-COVID levels?
 That’s why some of our politicians are kicking off in parliament for her to bring the tour here [to Canada]."
-(It’s not clear why Taylor hasn’t made her way up to the Great White North but the Swiftie rumor mill is currently in overdrive, theorizing that there could be a second North American leg of the tour in the works.
+(It’s not clear why Taylor hasn’t made her way up to the Great White North but the Swiftie rumour mill is currently in overdrive, theorising that there could be a second North American leg of the tour in the works.
 A late summer 2024 stint would make sense weather-wise for her open-air stadium shows.)

-Abbie, a 29-year-old Directioner and Harry stan from Dublin, agrees.
+Twenty-nine-year-old Abbie, a Directioner and Harry stan from Dublin, agrees.
 She thinks that "the value of fangirls and fandoms has gone up because it's now become a valid, visible commodity."

 Conversely, at smaller venues, demand is down.
 "What we're seeing more than anything is people are going out less or scaling back on the frequency with which they're doing things," says Sybil Bell, founder of Independent Venue Week.
 "But I think there's a lot more transparency and equity with smaller venues and that does make it much more accessible for people.
 The profits that are made on the stadiums and arena shows, especially around the awful secondary ticketing, are well known."

 Whatever the reason, all of this begs the question: Do you have to be rich to be a fan in 2023?
-All the fans I talked to — of different ages, from different countries, with different socioeconomic backgrounds — agreed: yes and no. Yes, because it helps you access things you associate most with fandom, like buying physical music, paying for streaming apps, attending tours, premieres, and conventions, and collecting merch.
-No, because true fandom is quantified by something more personal, more authentic, and less materialistic than just buying things.
+All the fans I talked to — of different ages, from different countries, with different socioeconomic backgrounds — agreed: yes and no. Yes, because it helps you access things you associate most with fandom, like buying physical music, paying for streaming apps, attending tours, premieres and conventions, and collecting merch.
+No, because "true" fandom is quantified by something more personal, more authentic and less materialistic than "just buying things''.
 Everyone has their own way of expressing their fandom.
-One fan describes the buzz of excitement she feels when she hears her favorite artist while out and about; another tells me about the fan art and fan fiction she’s created over the years.
-As for me, I still write the number 13 (Taylor Swift’s lucky number) on my hand or arm before any major, nerve-racking event in my life, from school exams to first dates.
-I’m convinced that this was the key to my securing Eras tour tickets.
+One fan describes the buzz of excitement she feels when she hears her favourite artist while out and about; another tells me about the fan art and fan fiction she’s created over the years.
+As for me, I still write the number 13 (Taylor Swift’s lucky number) on my hand or arm before any major, nerve-racking event in my life, from my GCSEs to first dates.
+I’m convinced that this was key to securing Eras tour tickets.

 All these hauls, the vlogs from camping for a show, the concert footage, the getting front barrier — none of it makes you more of a fan.